-Use and Effectiveness of Flea Traps
+Use and Effectiveness of Flea Killers

-Contrary to many articles and sites across the web claiming that electric flea traps don’t do what they’re supposed, we've found them to be relatively effective – i.e. there were fleas in our traps.
+Contrary to many articles and sites across the web claiming that electric flea killers don’t do what they’re supposed to, we've found them to be relatively effective – i.e., there were fleas in our traps.

 Flat, square-shaped traps might be a better option for parents with young children; the last thing you want is to have to spend an afternoon peeling a glue trap off your kid’s face or off of your dog’s thick, fur-covered body.

 Traps are Only Meant to Slow the Cycle

 Some people use them in the hopes that they can permanently reduce the cost of pill prevention, but these devices are not meant to be a replacement for regular veterinary care and flea preventatives for your pooch.

-Find a non-toxic, pet-safe flea carpet powder (like these) that is able to kill not just the adult fleas but their larva and their eggs as well.
+Find a non-toxic, pet-safe flea carpet powder (like these) that can kill not just the adult fleas but their larva and their eggs as well.

 While you’re waiting, take your dog away from any areas that they regularly use as their restroom or for playtime, and brush out any eggs that are stuck within their fur.

-While it may be a non-toxic mixture, the flea powder could trigger allergies in your pet so be sure that you finish the treatment completely before allowing your pup back into the room.
+While it may be a non-toxic mixture, the flea powder could trigger allergies in your pet, so be sure that you finish the treatment before allowing your pup back into the room.

 At this time, set up your electric flea killers and give them at least 4 to 6 weeks before you expect to see the infestation completely eradicated.